-1098 FORM: We are Avocational training, not a college or university, and our tuition does not qualify for the educational credits.
+We provide avocational training, we are not a college or university, as such our tuition does not qualify for the educational credits.
 We do not participate with the United States Department of Education federal student financial aid and loans.
 Therefore, our tuition is not deemed qualified tuition for federal income tax purposes and therefore we cannot issue 1098Ts.